A60AB5450353F40E/quantum-tracker-data/chains/l1/bitcoin-cash.md

 **Current state.** CashTokens fungible and non-fungible primitives derive token category IDs from UTXO reference (not EC) which is hash-based and quantum resistant.
 Issuer authority over NFT commitments is typically exercised through ECDSA / Schnorr signatures, so token issuance remains exposed to the chain-level signature scheme.
 However, tokens can be locked with Lamport-OTS or LM-OTS just the same as BCH can, which is the basis of Quantumroot.
 A NFT would serve as authentication to the vault, and user could manage OTS key rotation on the NFT without affecting vault's receive functionality.

+### DeFi (layer 1)

+**Current state.** Dapps (e.g. [AnyHedge](https://gitlab.com/GeneralProtocols/anyhedge), [ParyonUSD](https://paryonusd.com/docs)) still rely on OP_CHECKSIG and OP_CHECKDATASIG in some places.
+However, some contract systems are already architected to allow smooth transition to PQC.
+For example, ParyonUSD contracts use user-held authorization NFTs for user operations, and those NFTs can be migrated from P2PKH to a composable vault or a PQC smart contract.
+The oracle feed is signed with Schnorr, but oracle is the only mutable part of ParyonUSD contract system and it can be upgraded to PQC later on.

 **Planned future work.** None published.
-Token-issuance security tracks the chain-level signature scheme.
+Token-issuance and DeFi security tracks the chain-level signature scheme and smart contract capabilities.

 ## 6. EC Sunset